This post contains a sponsored link

 Let’s use a little bit of logic to help us with this.

-If you were embarassed by something you did at the office meeting, thinking about it again doesn’t change what happened.
-It only makes you feel embarassed again….and again and again.
+If you were embarrassed by something you did at the office meeting, thinking about it again doesn’t change what happened.
+It only makes you feel embarrassed again….and again and again.